Aquilent/devsecops-example-helloworld/doc/Install.md

-1. Run the cloud-formation script in [network/jenkins](../cloud-formation/network/jenkins) using the listed [policy](../cloud-formation/network/jenkins/default-stack-policy.json) Pass a value for parameters:
+1. Run the cloud-formation script in [network/jenkins](../cloud-formation/network/jenkins) using the listed [policy](../cloud-formation/network/jenkins/default-stack-policy.json)
-   - `JenkinsCIDRBlock`.
-This CIDR Block must fall within the VPC `CIDRBlock` (see common AWS Resources), e.g. `172.27.1.0/24`.
 2. Run the cloud-formation script in [security/jenkins](../cloud-formation/security/jenkins) using the listed [policy](../cloud-formation/security/jenkins/default-stack-policy.json) Pass a value for parameters:
-   - `VPCCIDRBlock` that matches the earlier value  (see common AWS Resources).
    - `PrivilegedCIDRx` (for x=1..5) to enable access to resources on the private Jenkins subnet.
       At least one privileged address is needed to be able to obtain the initial Jenkins administrator password.